elwin013/parcel-reporter-static-files-copy/README.md

   ]
 ```

-5. Specify different files to export based on set node evironment
+5. Specify different files to export based on set node environment
    (for the case below you have to set NODE_ENV to production or development)

 ```